Brian Blessed: Acting

+In 2019, Blessed voiced Gotrek Gurnisson in the Total War: Warhammer video game series.

 Music

 In 2009, Blessed featured in the song "Army of the Damned" from the album Beneath the Veiled Embrace by British power metal band Pythia, reciting the poem "Suicide in the Trenches" by Siegfried Sassoon.
 Blessed also appeared on their 2014 album Shadows of a Broken Past.

 He had previously contributed to the song "The Joust" by Christian band Eden Burning in 1994.

 Blessed contributed vocals to the track 'Sonic Attack' on the 2015 Hawkwind album 'Space Ritual Live'.

 In 2017, Blessed was featured in "If you remember" music video, singles from British indie band, The Ramona Flowers.
 As of November 2024, the video had reached over 725,000 views.
 It is also his first appearance in a music video and called it a "great adventure".
 The music video was directed by Roger Sargent and produced by Connor Simmons.

 Blessed contributed to the spoken word intro track 'The Prophecy' from Saxon's 2024 album Hell, Fire and Damnation.